Our dessert from the cookout that Koen & I had in December.

 The grey and wet weather outside was the main reason that Koen and I settled almost instantly to make this blueberry cobbler…

-Even though it is so easy to make, for some reason I never made an actual cobbler.
-This yummy one is definitely to try yourself.
-The sponge cake-like topping soaked up all the fruit juices and the blueberries were not overly sweet due to the very nice freshness coming from the lemon zest.
+Even though it is so easy to make, for some reason, I never made an actual cobbler.
+This yummy one is definitely one to try yourself.
+The sponge cake-like topping soaked up all the fruit juices, and the blueberries were not overly sweet due to the lovely freshness coming from the lemon zest.

 As instructed, we served it warm, but without whipped cream or vanilla ice cream.
 Due to the delicious pairing with blueberries, I made a home-made spiced mango sorbet.
 The kids came back for seconds and – to no avail – thirds.

 For the topping

 - 75g / 2¾oz unsalted butter, room temperature

 For the filling